 Arriving in Coogee, take one last dip in the sparkling Pacific Ocean before you head back toward the bus stop.
 You’re heading to the city, but we’ve got a slight detour – Centennial Park.
 This sprawling park east of the city is a lovely place to chill, but there is something spectacular to see here – flying foxes!

 A massive colony of these gentle giant bats has resided here since 2010.
 They’re completely harmless and keep to themselves, although watch for sticky bat poo when you’re walking around their home.
 You can find the bats in the Lachlan swamp lands.
 If you time it right and arrive around dusk, they’ll all be waking up and taking flight for the night – a truly mesmerising sight.

 Imagine seeing thousands of bats swooping noiselessly through the air in twilight… ok that sounds like the start of a horror movie but we promise it is really cool.
 The bats can be up to 30cm long with a wingspan of 1 metre!
 They are also orange and fluffy and cute.

 Once you’re well acquainted with these famous residents, head out of the park and back towards the city by bus.
 With the sun gone for the day, it must be dinner time.
 Head down to ‘The Rocks’ precinct to get a side of sightseeing with your dinner – the area is home to many historic buildings, delicious restaurants and cafes, markets and street eats.

 If you have more time in Sydney, we recommend checking out Sydney’s Royal National Park, home to the famous Figure Eight Pools, a cool geological formation on the coast.
-For an escape from the heat of the city, why not come with us to the Blue Mountains?
+For an escape from the heat of the city, take a day tour to the Blue Mountains?
 It’s an action-packed day full of jaw dropping sights, wildlife, and hiking.
-Find out more.